 The Affordable Care Act increased access to affordable health care for people in Washington.
-The uninsured rate in our state dropped by 61 percent between 2013 and 2016, to 5.4 percent of Washingtonians uninsured, but in 2018 saw the number of uninsured Washingtonians increase to 6.2 percent.
+The uninsured rate in our state dropped by 61 percent between 2013 and 2016, to 5.4 percent of Washingtonians uninsured, but 2018 saw the number of uninsured Washingtonians increase to 6.2 percent.
 Access to care has helped significantly reduce the number of adults who delay seeking care.
-Timely access to care helps people live longer, healthier and more productive lives.
+Timely access to care helps people live longer, healthier, and more productive lives.
 It helps reduce and control health care costs.
 During the 2019 legislative session, the legislature passed legislation to make public option plans available in every county.
-In 2021, residents in 19 counties will have access to these plans.
-Unfortunately, the cost is 4 percent higher than the average 2020 plan rate.
-The Board would support legislation that will build on the state's public option infrastructure to reduce costs and increase access to affordable healthcare across the state.
+In 2021, The legislature passed supplemental legislation to further increase the affordability and availability of these plans.
+This included a new premium and cost-sharing subsidy program administered by the state.
+The Board supports legislation that continues to build and sustain access to affordable health coverage across the state and legislation that alleviates cost concerns of those underinsured.